wp-plugins/tsuiseki-tracking/readme.txt

 == Screenshots ==

 1. The settings section of the Tsuiseki Tracking plugin.
+2. A screenshot of our [online demo](http://demo.tsuiseki.com) that can be tested at http://demo.tsuiseki.com.

 == Changelog ==

+= 1.0.2 =
+* Added a screenshot from our online demo
+* Adjusted the screenshot size to the wordpress.org site (560px wide)

 = 1.0.1 =
 * Changed the link for user registration